HarryPotterXTX/FIND/README.md

 Install [PyTorch](https://pytorch.org/get-started/locally/) according to your configuration.

 ## Getting Started
-All datasets used in this paper are available in `dataset/dataset.yaml`, the experiment hyperparameters are specified in `opt/config.yaml`, and the results are provided at [https://cloud.tsinghua.edu.cn/d/510f1ee5329e4cb38a23/](https://cloud.tsinghua.edu.cn/d/510f1ee5329e4cb38a23/).
+All datasets used in this paper are available in `dataset/dataset.yaml`, the experiment hyperparameters are specified in `opt/config.yaml`.

-### 1. Physical Laws Discovery
+### 1. Astronomical Laws Discovery

     python identify_input.py
     python main.py -p opt/solar.yaml